 - Take the ceramic crock out of the fridge and place into your slow cooker for 20 minutes before turning it on.
 Peel and slice 1 onion.
 Add to slow cooker.

 - Cook pork for 8 hours on low.
 Turn pork once (if possible) during the cooking process for more even cooking.

 - When pork is cooked, remove and discard all mention of bone and the 3 bay leaves.
 Ladle out as much liquid as you can into a saucepan and boil, uncovered until reduced by at least half.
 In the meantime, shred the meat while still inside the slow cooker by gently pulling it apart with 2 forks.
 Add the reduced sauce back to the slow cooker and mix the shredded pork into the sauce.
 Taste and add salt and pepper to your own preference.

 - Serve with your choice of soft tortillas, bread rolls, salad, sour cream, mayo or guacamole.
 I also make sure there’s a bottle of hot sauce on the table.
 Keep tea towels or napkins in easy reach.

 - For lunch on Saturday: Start marinating the pork on Friday morning.
 Start slow cooker on Friday night.
 Pork will be ready to pull on Saturday morning.

 - For dinner on Sunday: Start marinating the pork on Saturday night.
 Start slow cooker on Sunday morning.
 Pork will be ready to pull on Sunday evening.

-I used to think that you could only crackle the skin on pork belly but now I know that you can work magic on any pork skin.
-I used to throw out pork shoulder skin, now I know better.
+I once thought you could only crackle the skin on pork belly but you can actually work magic on any pork skin.
+I used to throw out pork shoulder skin, now I know better!